Altermagnetic Ground State in Distorted Kagome Metal CsCr$_3$Sb$_5$: Results and Discussion

 The formation of magnetic long range order has nontrivial effect on the lattice structure by introducing structural modulations.
 In our calculations, all lowest energy configurations breaks the 3-fold rotational symmetry, and both the Cr and the Sb$^{\mathrm{II}}$ positions are strongly modulated.
-In particular, the failed AF-ISOD ground state is formed by 2 $4\times1$ stripes connected by time-reversal gliding-mirror symmetry.
-In addition, the leading competing order naturally consists of 2 $4\times1$ stripe order connected by time-reversal operation combined translation only, in consistent with experimentally observed $4\times1$ charge order at low temperature.
-Given these orders are energetically and both are closely resembles AF-ISOD orders, therefore the CDW order forms before the SDW, in consistency with the experimental observation.
-The formation of magnetic long range order stabilizes the lattice structure.
-The calculated phonon spectrum of the simplest collinear AFM state ($1\times1\times2$ IAFM) is free of the structural instability (FIG. \ref{fig:phonon}c), although it is still energetically much higher than the ground state and multiple soft phonon mode can be identified.
+In particular, the failed AF-SOD ground state is formed by 2 $4\times1$ stripes connected by gliding-mirror operation.
+Similarly, the second lowest (indexed with 6707797) naturally consists of 2 $4\times1$ stripe order connected by translation only, which is also consistent with experimentally observed $4\times1$ charge order at low temperature.
+The calculated phonon spectrum of the failed AF-SOD phase is free of imaginary phonon frequency (FIG.~\ref{fig:phonon}c), indicating the dynamic stability of this phase.
+However, the phonon spectrum of the corresponding fully-relaxed non-magnetic structure is not (FIG.~S3).
+Thus, the magnetism stabilizes the lattice structure in \ccs.